active-group/reacl-c/doc/intro.md

 ```

 The item returned by `c/try-catch` will initially look and behave like
-the item given as the first argument - `try-item`.
+the item given as the first argument - the `try-item`.
 After that causes a
 runtime exception, the `catch-item` will be shown instead.
 The state
 of the `catch-item` will be a tuple of the outer state and the
 exception value.
 The `catch-item` may then, automatically or after a